-The Uniform Relocation Act (URA) and Section 104(d) of the Housing and Community Development Act (also known as the Barney Frank Amendment) apply to all HOME assisted properties.
-DCA will not consider applications for financial assistance that propose the permanent displacement of existing resident tenants.
-However, there are instances where temporary relocation may be necessary and allowed by DCA, provided the relocation complies with the URA.
-Temporary relocation may be allowed if a relocation plan and relocation budget are submitted and approved by DCA.
-The following Relocation Forms must be included in any submitted application: Tenant Household Data Form, Tenant General Information Notice, and the Tenant Relocation Plan and Budget.
-Please refer to the 2017 DCA Relocation Manual for further guidance regarding formulation of the tenant relocation plan.
+The Uniform Relocation Act (URA) and Section 104(d) of the Housing and Community formulation of the tenant relocation plan.
 All additional HUD relocation forms can be obtained from the HUD website.

+Development Act (also known as the Barney Frank Amendment) apply to all HOME assisted properties.
+The following Relocation Forms must be included in any submitted application:

+Tenant Household Data Form, Tenant General Information Notice, and the Tenant Relocation Plan and Budget.
+Please refer to the DCA Relocation Manual for further guidance regarding